abstract submissions

 Is it possible to have multiple presenting authors?

-Please be aware that only one presenter is permitted for each abstract presentation, regardless of which presentation type it has been allocated to.
+Please be aware that only one presenter is permitted for each abstract.

 Where should I go on arrival at the venue?